How to Become an Angel Kings Investor.

 Our cybersecurity venture capital fund is geared towards protecting medical facilities, patient data, and hospitals from cyber-attacks.

-As of early 2015, Angel.co lists 127 cybersecurity startups with an average valuation of $4.7 million.
+As of early 2018/2019, there were more than 220 cybersecurity startups in America with an average valuation of $4.7 million.
 Such startups are attractive to investors for a variety of reasons, not the least of which is a general high potential for IPO and acquisition events for any small company in the industry.
 Cybersecurity startups make good investments is that the best companies tend to scale up quickly.
 Tech firms in general are experts at building on existing technology; they rarely start from scratch, letting then bring viable products to market in short time spans.
 Because those products tend to meet an urgent psychological and actual need for users, an apt marketing campaign or integration is often all it takes for good products to find sales success.

 TOP BIG DATA STARTUPS